marianarossi/marianarossi/README.md

 ## 🌐 About me
 Back-end Junior dev.

-Currently working as a Java + Angular Junior developer, maintaining and upgrading a ERP (Enterprise Resource Planning) system.
+Currently working as a Java + Angular developer, maintaining and upgrading a ERP (Enterprise Resource Planning) system.

 ## Badges